 - When you’re transferring estates valued at more than $50,000 or estates that have real estate plus other assets (regardless of the value of those assets).

-We will assess your needs at our initial meeting based on the size of the estate, and then select the type of probate that is best for your situation.
-All you need to do is schedule a meeting with our team through the button at the top of the page.
-Bring all your questions to the meeting and we will work through them, one by one.
-Below are a few commonly asked questions:
+Letting an attorney walk this through with you could turn a difficult situation completely around.
+Our probate lawyer will assess your probate needs at our initial meeting based on the size of the estate.
+The attorney will then select the type of probate that is best for your situation.
+Our lawyers are versatile, proficient in both estate-planning and probate.
+All you need to do is schedule a meeting with our attorney team through the button at the top of the page.
+Bring all your questions to the meeting and our lawyers will work through them, one by one.
+Below are a few commonly asked questions to our attorneys:

 - How do the different types of probate work?